matusm/At.Matus.StatisticPod/README.md

             Console.WriteLine("Mean value: {0}", sp.AverageValue);
             Console.WriteLine(sp); // ToString() is implemented also
             sp.Restart();
-            // you can now reuse the object sp
+            // you may now reuse the object sp for a new evaluation }
-        }
     }
 }